ernestojeda/geneva-transformation/README.md

 ### edgeXBuildGoApp

 New pipeline that will be used for Go microservices.
+Leverages Docker to test/build Go code.
+Includes a Clair docker image scan as well as Snyk security scanning of Go dependencies.
+Uses git-semver to manage versions by default.

 ![edgeXBuildGoApp.png](images/edgeXBuildGoApp.png)

 ### edgeXBuildDocker

 A generic pipeline that builds and scans docker images.
+Can be used to build any sort of docker image.
+Optionally, git-semver can be used as well to manage versions.

 ![edgeXBuildDocker.png](images/edgeXBuildDocker.png)

 ### edgeXGeneric

 Easily convert existing JJB templates to pipelines.
-Will be used for more complicated jobs as a temporary stop gap until a more custom pipeline can be created.
+Will be used for more complicated jobs as a temporary stop-gap until a more custom pipeline can be created.

 ![edgeXGeneric.png](images/edgeXGeneric.png)